gitacoco/dvia-2019/2.mapping-quantities/process/README.md

 ### Additional Sketch
 #### Sketch 1: the Contribution to the Testing Frequency of Each Country and its Evolution
 ![illustrative images](./Sketch1.jpeg)
-This idea is to use different individual axis to map the timeline in proportion based on the TimeWheel Technique as a variant of Parallel coordinates.
+This idea is to use different individual axis to map the timeline in proportion based on the TimeWheel Technique as a variant of Parallel Coordinates.

 #### Sketch 2: the Accumulated Testing Frequency of Three Dominant Countries
 ![illustrative images](./SKetch2.jpeg)